 Team Captain Toolkit

 Are you a team captain this year?
-To help you put together a winning strategy for the 2017 Washington Bikes Bike Everywhere Challenge, we’ve assembled a simple toolkit including a sample timeline and inspirational ideas.
+To help you put together a winning strategy for the F5 Networks Bike Everywhere Challenge, we’ve assembled a simple toolkit including a sample timeline and inspirational ideas.

 Suggested to-do list:

-- Register for the Washington Bikes Bike Everywhere Challenge and form your team starting April 1.
+- Register for the F5 Networks Bike Everywhere Challenge and form your team starting April 1.
 Use the email templates below to recruit teammates and newbies.

 - Check out the fantastic lineup of Bike Month events and mark your calendars.